 Step Three: Own your decision

 Even though it seems like funding the adventure should be the hard part, it’s not.
 For most people, the hard part will come when they have to tell everyone they love that they’re going against the norm.
-Your friends and family might put the full court press on you, trying to talk you out of it, bringing up every scary scenario they can so that you don’t end up going.
+Your friends and family might put the full-court press on you, trying to talk you out of it and bringing up every scary scenario they can so that you don’t end up going.

 Remember, the new generation is always on the forefront, doing things that have never been done before.
 Let’s make this the generation that understands each other better, takes the time to learn about other cultures, and instead of fear, embraces adventure and openness.